Soil Health Education for Massachusetts Agricultural Service Providers

 All participants received an evaluation survey.
 Of the collected responses, 37% attended both webinars, 37% attended "Assessing Soil Health at Scale" only, and 26% attended "Soil Health Research and Extension Update from your Neighbors in New York" only.
 Of all responses, 81% of participants reported an increase in their knowledge or a change to their thinking about soil health.
 60% of responders were ASPs, and 83% of responders reported that soil health is a primary focus for both them and their stakeholders.

-In addition, we also gathered information on what resources or actions are believed to be most necessary to improve soil health.
+In addition to the initial goal, we also gathered information on what resources or actions were believed to be most necessary to improve soil health.
 This feedback was used to finetune future programming in this project.
 In brief, the results showed that 85% of responders believe more farmer outreach and education to be important.
 75% of responders believe more labs to analyze soil samples, research-based management recommendations, and conducting more field research are important.
 70% of responders believe training ASPs about soil health and how to interpret soil health tests is important.
 Conducting more laboratory research was considered least important, and only 30% of responders believe this to be critical to advancing soil health in MA specifically and the region at large.

-• 100% of survey respondents confirmed the in-field/hands-on learning improved their understanding of the concepts.
+• In one survey, 100% of survey respondents confirmed that in-field/hands-on learning improved their understanding of the concepts.
 This is highly in-line with tenants of active learning, which finds that people learn best by demonstration and doing, rather than by lecture style education.

-• A major learning outcome was: Earthworms can indicate healthy soil because they like to live where healthy soil is; earthworms do not necessarily create health soil.
+• From the earthworm workshop: A major learning outcome was: Earthworms can indicate healthy soil because they like to live where healthy soil is; earthworms do not necessarily create health soil.
 There is an important difference between creation of health soil versus indication of health soil.

 • Participants provided many ideas for future workshop content that they would like to see, and were very positive about the mixed classroom, field, microscopy, and discussion format.
-The topics recommended and this learning format will be incorporated into Soil Health School 2023.
+The topics recommended and this learning format were incorporated into Soil Health School 2023, which received very positive workshop evaluations.

 Milestone #9 (click to expand/collapse)